To boost your immune system specifically against coronavirus Covid-19, please see this separate article HERE.

 In fact, in the days before vaccines, fasting was even successfully applied in treating life-threatening diseases such as smallpox and typhoid.
 And during the era of the bubonic plague, doctors acquainted with fasting did just that in order to raise the chances of not becoming infected by their patients.

-In addition to this long-term boosting of the immune system, fasting also brings the immune system into balance.
-This is the reason that fasting can prove so effective in cases of auto-immune disease, in which the immune system turns against your own body.
+In addition to the long-term boosting of the immune system, fasting also brings the immune system into balance.
+This is the reason that fasting can prove so effective in cases of auto-immune illnesses, in which the immune system no longer functions to protect the body or, in some cases, actually turns against and wages war against the body.
 I’ve had clients who have suffered from auto-immune issues as wide-ranging as ulcerative colitis, Hashimotos, multiple sclerosis (MS) and chronic fatigue syndrome (ME), and there isn’t a single case which hasn’t at least improved through water fasting.
 Sometimes you have to be patient, perhaps undertaking a series of fasts over many months – and especially so when a lot of healing must take place – but good things come to those who wait.
 (For fasting to heal from illness, please see the article ‘Self-healing through water fasting.’)

-Although certain aficionados of water fasting might have you believe that every fast can provide a magical cure, this simply isn’t always true.
-There are a few things you need to know before you dive in the deep end!
+Although some aficionados of water fasting might have you believe that every fast can provide an instant and almost magical cure to colds or the flu, this simply isn’t always true.
+There are a few key points you need to know before diving in the deep end!

 Second, it’s important to begin such a fast as soon as you feel the pathogen in your body.
 As with so many other things, an ounce of prevention is worth a pound of cure, and starting your fast early on in the illness will accelerate the healing process, reducing the necessary length of the fast.

 Third, it’s important to continue the fast at least until all symptoms have stopped.
 If, for whatever reason, you discontinue the fast beforehand, the pathogen may well regain momentum against you.
-To be on the safe side, it’s worth continuing the fast for at least an additional 24 hours after symptoms have disappeared.
+To be on the safe side, it’s worth continuing the fast for at least an additional 24 hours after symptoms have disappeared, depending on the particular pathogen.

 If you enjoyed this article, please share on social media, using one of the buttons below: